JAPANESE MAPLE TREES IN BELLEVUE, WASHINGTON

 Japanese maple trees with variegated and multi-colored leaves need more shade than those with red or green leaves.

-Trees with dissected leaves cannot tolerate as much direct sun or wind as palmate-leaved trees and need some shelter.
+Trees with dissected leaves can't tolerate as much direct sun or wind as palmate-leaved trees and will need some shelter.

 Success with Japanese maples starts with planting it in the right location, which means light, space, and soil need to be considered before planting.
 We're assuming that the location is in USDA zones 5-8, which covers a great swath of the Pacific Northwest.
 The next step is to start by answering a few questions.